-Schedule 2 drugs are those that have a high risk for abuse, but have also shown to greatly improve certain medical conditions.
-Adderall, Vyvanse, Concerta, and Ritalin are all schedule 2 drugs—to name a few.
+Schedule 2 drugs have a high risk for abuse, but can also greatly improve certain medical conditions.
+Adderall, Vyvanse, Concerta, and Ritalin are all schedule 2 drugs — to name a few.

 What’s the difference between schedule 1 and schedule 2 drugs?

-Both Schedule 1 and schedule 2 drugs have a high risk for abuse.
+Both schedule 1 and schedule 2 drugs have high risk for abuse.
 However, schedule 2 drugs can treat certain conditions, whereas schedule 1 drugs have no medical benefits.

-Examples of schedule 1 drugs include: heroine, LSD, and cocaine.
+Examples of schedule 1 drugs include heroin, LSD, and cocaine.

 Is it illegal to carry ADHD medications?

 Don’t worry, it’s not illegal to carry your own ADHD medication.
-Some states require the medication to remain in its original bottle or to show proof of prescription.
+Some states require medication to remain in its original bottle, though.

-You can protect yourself when carrying your own medications by knowing the laws in your state and having a copy of your prescription if you’re traveling.
+Protect yourself when carrying your own medications by knowing the laws in your state and having a copy of your prescription when traveling.

 Is Adderall addictive?

-Because it’s an amphetamine and is associated with the pleasure and reward centers of the brain—due to its effects on certain neurotransmitters, like dopamine—Adderall has the potential to be habit-forming and can lead to dependency or addiction.
+Because it’s an amphetamine and associated with pleasure and reward centers of the brain—due to its effects on dopamine—Adderall can be habit-forming and lead to dependency or addiction.